 MI-2231 Introduction to Linguistics and MI-2232 Phonetics are recommended in place of a language.
 The Field Education credits should be taken as an overseas internship; students would then enroll in MI-3378 Ministry Internship in lieu of MU-4451 Church Music Internship II.

-Bachelor of Music Degree in Sacred Music

-Biblical and Theological Studies 34

-Ministry Studies 12

-Music Department Requirements 83
+Bachelor of Music Degree in Music and Worship Biblical and Theological Studies 34 Ministry Studies 12 Music Department Requirements 83 (see following pages for specific details) 26 Field Education 4 159

-General Studies 26

-Field Education 4

-Total Hours 159